-Campus Timely Warning notices will be issued to students and employees when there is a serious or ongoing threat that arises or is reported within the TCC Clery geography (On Campus, Public Property, and Non Campus Property), that, in the judgement of the Police Department constitutes a serious or continuing threat, a campus-wide "Timely Warning" notice will be issued to students and employees.
+Campus Timely Warning Notices will be issued to students and employees when a Clery crime occurs within the TCC Clery geography (on campus, public property, and non-campus property) that in the judgement of the Police Department constitutes a serious or continuing threat.
 The Police Department will determine the content of the notification.